postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 ### Parsing C# code

 Sometimes it is easier to generate the run-time code as a simple text instead of using a complex meta API.
-If you want to use C# code represented as a `string` in your code, you can do it using the <xref:Caravela.Framework.Aspects.meta.ParseExpression*?text=meta.ParseExpression> method.
+If you want to use C# code represented as a `string` in your code, you can do it using the <xref:Caravela.Framework.Aspects.meta.ParseExpression%2A?text=meta.ParseExpression> method.
 This method returns an <xref:Caravela.Framework.Code.IExpression>, which is a compile-time object that you can use anywhere in compile-time code.
 The <xref:Caravela.Framework.Code.IExpression> interface exposes the run-time expression in the <xref:Caravela.Framework.Code.IExpression.Value> property.

 For instance, consider the following template code: